Barrelrolla/react-components-library/README.md

-# A react components library for personal use
+# A react components library

-A collection of react components for personal use.
+A collection of react components built for personal use, but you can use it, or modify it freely.
+If you find, or especially fix, any issues, please let me know.

 ## How to use